What is Digital Signal Processing?

 The other definition that is commonly used for DSP is the process of analyzing and modifying a signal to optimize or improve its efficiency or performance.While you can use DSP to achieve the results, this isn’t the only thing it can be used for, Sometimes you just want things to sound cool ,Sometimes you want things to sounds weird, It’s all up to you and your imagination!

-Here are just Some of the things you can do that counts as DSP:
+Here are just Some of the things you can do that are considered DSP:

 Compression:

-Controls the dynamic range of a sound, meaning decreases the variance between the highest and lowest amplitudes of an audio signal by either reducing the loudest parts (downward compression), or increasing the quietest parts (upward compression).
+Controls the dynamic range of a sound.
+This means that it decreases the variance between the highest and lowest amplitudes of an audio signal by either reducing the loudest parts aka downward compression), or increasing the quietest parts aka (upward compression).
 This helps to make sure all the desired notes in an audio recording can be heard clearly.

 Filtering:

-A tool that lowers to completely cuts unwanted frequencies from an audio signal.
-This can be done to a large amount of frequencies or just one or two in the frequency range.
+A filter lowers or completely cuts unwanted frequencies from an audio signal.
+This can be done to a large amount of frequencies such as a High Pass Filter, which cuts lower frequencies and preserves the higher ones, or the Opposite called a low pass filter which cuts higher frequencies and preserves lower ones

 Modulation: